 Dispensing tubs were used to store prescriptions and medicines to prevent transfer between patients as well as to organise the workload.
 There were designated areas to dispense walk-in prescriptions and those collected from the GP practice.
+A separate dispensary was dedicated for the dispensing of medicines for the residents of care homes.
 The labels of dispensed items were initialled when dispensed and checked.

-Stickers were used to highlight fridge items and CDs in schedules 2 and 3.
+Laminated cards were used to highlight fridge items and CDs in schedules 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
-All prescriptions for CDs were checked by at least three people.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with stickers.
+People receiving high-risk medicines such as warfarin, lithium and methotrexate received additional checks and advice to ensure they were being used safely.
+Details of these checks were recorded on the PMR.
 Stickers were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
-Details of significant interventions were recorded on the patient medication record (PMR).
+Details of significant interventions were recorded on the PMR.
+Substance misuse services were provided for around 10 people.
+The RP described that he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

-The pharmacy offered flu vaccinations.
+The pharmacy offered flu vaccinations and a minor ailments scheme when an accredited pharmacist was on duty.
+The pharmacy ensured the smooth running of the services by offering an online booking service.
+They would block out times when they anticipated being very busy, or when they knew that there may not be an accredited pharmacist available.
 The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
 The declaration of competence for all pharmacists administering flu vaccinations were seen.
-The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
+The RP had completed training on injection techniques, anaphylaxis and resuscitation within the last two years.
 The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
 It had a health promotion zone displaying leaflets and information on both locally and nationally relevant topics.
+The pharmacy had received referrals from NHS111 for the CPCS.
+The manager explained that pharmacy team members regularly checked the NHS email account and contacted people referred to the service as quickly as possible.

 The pharmacy had completed the audit of people at risk of becoming pregnant whilst taking sodium valproate as part of the Pregnancy Prevention Programme (PPP).
 The pharmacy had stickers for staff to apply to valproate medicines dispensed out of original containers to highlight the risks of pregnancy to women receiving prescriptions for valproate.
-The pharmacy had the information booklets and cards to give to eligible women.
+The pharmacy also had the information booklets and cards to give to eligible women.